EvictionLab/eviction-lab-website/content/updates/research/ets-report-2025/index.md

 }
 </style>

-<em>Correction: Changes in the case-filing system in [Dallas](/eviction-tracking/dallas-tx), led to an significant undercount in the data between 2022 and 2024.
-More information is available [here](/dallas-data-update).
-As a result, we conducted an extensive validation process to ensure that all reported data aligns as closely as possible with court-reported aggregates.
-Through this effort, we identified discrepancies between some of our estimates and court-reported figures.
+<em>Correction (June 10, 2026): Since the time of publishing, we have received additional data for several sites included in this report.
+Court data is often reported with a lag, meaning cases from 2025 may not be available until weeks or months after they are filed.
+These updates are now reflected in both this report and the Eviction Tracking System.
+Sites affected are: Austin, Fort Worth, Houston, Las Vegas, Memphis, Miami, Minnesota (including Minneapolis-St. Paul), and Tampa.

-All affected numbers have been corrected on our ETS page, including those that affect this report.
-The sites with corrected data in this report are: Las Vegas and Minnesota (including Minneapolis-St. Paul).
+<br/><br/>

-We have updated this report to include these missing filings for all sites mentioned above.
 The Eviction Lab and our partners strive to provide the most up-to-date data.
 We are constantly fact-checking our numbers, but there may be occasional discrepancies.
 We apologize for any inconvenience it may have caused.</em>
 <br/>
 <hr />
 <br/>